BritishPandaChick/codeacademy-sprite/README.md

 # Codeacademy Sprite
-Sprite project from Codeacademy jQuery course.
-Made with HTML, CSS, JavaScript, and jQuery.
+Sprite project from Codecademy jQuery course.

 ## Instructions
 Clone or download zip file.
 Open index.html file in your browser.

 ## Contributing
-This repository is based on starter code from Codeacademy.
+This repository is based on starter code from Codecademy.
 Therefore I will not be accepting any pull requests.

 ## Acknowledgements
-* Codeacademy
+* Codecademy